November 4, 2020; revised November 6, 2020; August 1, 2022

 - As we see, the experiences through any of the six senses give to “mental entities” that are in viññāṇa dhātu.

-- In other words, it is the mind that experiences both parts of our world.
+- In other words, the mind experiences both parts of our world.

 Viññāṇa Dhātu Is Very Different From Other Five Dhātu